iobis/obis-open-data/README.md

 ### Example: Querying the dataset locally using R

-This is an example of a taxonomic query:
+This is an example [DuckDB](https://duckdb.org/) query for a single genus against a local copy of the dataset.

 ```r
 library(DBI)